frederic-perez/AmE-dictionary/data/dictionary.md

 __free estimate__ _n_ :three::hammer: _Call now for your free estimate._
 __free fall__ _n_
 __free lunch__
+__free range__ _n_ Supposed to mean that poultry is allowed to roam without being confined and is fed naturally grown crops, consuming only a vegetarian diet.
 __free rein__
 __free ride__ :two::hammer:
 __free-for-all__ _n informal_ :dart: A disorganized brawl or argument, usually involving all those present.